MATH301 Hilbert Spaces

 1 hour per week: Thursdays 3pm.

 Exercise sets will be posted chapter by chapter as we cover the relevant material in class.
 If you get stuck on a question, ask about it in the tutorial first, then seek further help if needed.

-Internal assessment is made up of 50% from 3 assignments (due on 21 March, 18 April and 23 May) and 50% from a midterm test in class on 2 May.
+Internal assessment is made up of 50% from 3 assignments and 50% from a midterm test in class.